 "Goodbye," Dean said once, before firing all six bullets into the man before them.

-The body hit the floor with a crash that would probably louder to Sam and Dean than anyone else because with that body, went their incarceration.
+The body hit the floor with a crash that sounded louder than it really was because with that body, went their incarceration.
 Freedom crashed over them hard, making them dizzy and Sam couldn't stop himself from pulling Dean's mouth right onto his, kissing him desperately.
 The adrenaline was burning through his blood like a gunpowder trail and he couldn't think of anything else besides Dean who was kissing him back just as eagerly, just as messily and with no finesse whatsoever.
 The kiss was consuming, violent almost and the need behind it was staggering.

-Somehow, they managed to pull away long enough to grab some things and get outside.
-Dean could barely unlock the car for how much he couldn't stop kissing Sam.
+Somehow, they managed to pull away long enough to grab their things and get outside.
+Dean could barely unlock the car for his inability to stop kissing Sam.
 They couldn't bear to be parted for more than a few seconds and once inside the Impala it was no different.
-They drove recklessly, screaming and cheering and kissing when they should have been looking at the road, but they didn't care.
+They drove recklessly, screaming and cheering, kissing when they should have been looking at the road, but they didn't care.
 Sam felt free and it was a powerful feeling.
 The world was theirs…everything was possible now and he wanted to go out into that world and watch it burn, just to see the fire reflected in Dean's eyes.
 Wanted the world to be dark forever so he could see their stars.

-They drove through the night until they reached a bridge, a massive expanse of water beneath them.
-Dean pulled over, changing clothes and tossing the guard uniform down into the river with disgust.
-Sam couldn't stop touching him, kissing him…wanted to beg Dean to fuck him in the car, on the side of the fucking road at this point…he didn't care.
+They drove through the night until they reached a bridge; a massive expanse of water beneath them.
+Dean pulled over.
+They changed their clothes, tossing the guard uniform down into the river with disgust.
+Sam couldn't stop touching him, kissing him.
+He wanted to beg Dean to fuck him in the car, on the side of the fucking road at this point - he didn't care.
 Surely they had waited long enough.
 Surely now was their time and Dean wasn't going to come up with any more bullshit reasons to wait, right?

 Sam was moments away from actually begging, when Dean took him by the hand and pulled him to the edge of the bridge, against the railing.
 The view was beautiful, stretching endlessly but Sam had a hard time seeing anything outside of Dean's face.